jordannholmes/FinalProject/README.md

 This program takes publicly available databases and allows the user to easily retrieve trait data of a desired plant species.
 The TR8 program can be utilized by plant ecologists when an accumulation of 'traits' data about plant species needs to be collected from various databases.
 The available databases where TR8 obtains the functional traits data for plant species are: Biolflor, The Ecological Flora of the British Isles, LEDA traitbase, Ellenberg values for Italian Flora, Mycorrhizal intensity databases, Catminat, BROT, PLANTS, Jepson Flora Project.
 The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for a user to find information pertaining to a component or trait of a specific plant species.
 For the purposes of this program, the input data is an eDNA / anacapa output table.

 ## Dependencies
-This program has three parts:
+This program has two parts:
-1) Hoffman2 - Shell
+1) Hoffman2
-2) R - Shell
+2) R

 ## Program Workflow
 The flow of the program is as follows: